MarvellEmbeddedProcessors/dao/doc/guides/tools/card_mgr.rst

    other operational metrics.
 It helps users monitor the card's performance and diagnose issues such as packet drops or uneven load distribution.

+   When the card is initialized with compression device support (``card_init enable-compress-dev``), the LC Compress section reports per-core statistics for requests enqueued to and dequeued from the compression device, along with per-core compression request and response ring statistics.

 * ``card_dmesg``

    Retrieves a truncated tail (recent portion) of the card kernel dmesg log through the gRPC